SharjeelSafdar/project13b-bookmarking-app-with-aws/README.md

 ## Backend

-This AWS CDK App deploys the backend infrastructure for [Project 13A](https://github.com/SharjeelSafdar/project13a-serverless-jamstack-todo-app-with-aws-cdk).
+This AWS CDK App deploys the backend infrastructure for [Project 13B](https://github.com/SharjeelSafdar/project13b-bookmarking-app-with-aws).
 The app consists of two stacks.

 ### Stack 1: AppSync GraphQL API and DynamoDB Table

-It contanis the AWS services used by the web client.
+It contanis of the AWS services used by the web client.
 It has the following constructs:

-- A DynamoDB Table to contain the todos saved by the users
+- A DynamoDB Table to contain the bookmarks saved by the users
-- An AppSync GraphQL API to access the todos in the Table
+- An AppSync GraphQL API to access the bookmarks in the Table

 ### Stack 2: CloudFront Distribution and S3 Bucket